MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Netherlands/how-to-create-electronic-vat-and-icp-declarations.md

 ---
-    title: How to Create Electronic VAT and ICP Declarations | Microsoft Docs
+    title: How to Create Electronic VAT and ICP Declarations
     description: To create electronic VAT and ICP declarations, you must first set up the declaration using the **Elec.
 Tax Declaration Setup** window.
 Then you can submit them to the tax authorities.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na